-When it comes to hiring employees, it is important to know the specifics of different types of employees because it impacts taxes and other legal topics.
+When it comes to hiring employees, it is important to know the specifics of different types of employees.
 It is your responsibility to report what kind of employees you have working for you, common-law employees, statutory employees or statutory non-employees.
-Therefore, it´s important you know the differences between these and also the impacts of being one or another.
-Here is some basic info for you as an employer to take into account:
+Therefore, it’s important you know the differences between these and also the impacts of being one or another.
+Here is some basic info for you as an employer to take into account.

 Statutory employees are employees that are placed between “normal” employees (or “common law” employees) and independent contractors.
 The difference is important for both state and federal income reporting and calculation of tax purposes.
-The reason the distinction is made is that statutory employees have special employment circumstances that require different income reporting rules so that their gross income is fairly determined.
-Statutory employees are employees defined by statute that fall within four specific categories.
+Statutory employees have special employment circumstances that require different income reporting rules so that their gross income is fairly determined.
+They are employees defined by statute that fall within four specific categories.

-Statutory employees are special workers because their wages are not subject to federal income tax withholding, but they are subject to social security, Medicare and unemployment taxes.
-Under common law test, they would be independent contractors by definition, but they can be treated by statute to avoid paying federal income tax.
+Statutory employees are considered special workers.
+Their wages are not subject to federal income tax withholding, but they are subject to social security, Medicare, and unemployment taxes.
+Under common law test, they would be independent contractors by definition.
+But, they can be treated by statute to avoid paying federal income tax.

 In order to qualify as a statutory worker, the work or service must be done personally by the statutory employee and said employee can´t have a substantial investment in equipment or property used in the performance of the job.
 Also, the work or service must be done on a continuing basis for the same employer.

-On the other hand, there are statutory non-employees who do qualify as independent contractors under the common law test and are treated as self-employed for federal tax purposes, including income tax, social security tax and Medicare taxes.
-Examples of statutory nonemployees are direct sellers (also newspaper and shopping news distributors fall in this category), qualified real estate agents, and certain companion sitters, caregivers that are qualified to prepare meals, do light housekeeping and offer help with laundry and other errands.
+On the other hand, there are statutory non-employees who do qualify as independent contractors under the common law test and are treated as self-employed for federal tax purposes, including income tax, social security tax, and Medicare taxes.
+Examples of statutory nonemployees are direct sellers (also newspaper and shopping news distributors fall in this category), qualified real estate agents, and certain companion sitters or caregivers that are qualified to prepare meals, do light housekeeping and offer help with laundry and other errands.